-When it comes to running your online store there are lots of behind the scenes tasks that help keep things running smoothly and efficiently.
+When it comes to running an online store there are lots of behind the scenes tasks that help keep things running smoothly and efficiently.

 So I wanted to give you a few ideas of what you could do to make the most of your business.
 I strongly believe in routines when it comes to your business.
 Routines can help you onboard and train new staff plus give you insights on what to tweak in order to make things better.